neurodatascience/QLS612-Overview/setup/linux.md

    button for either the `.deb` (Ubuntu, Debian) or the `.rpm` (Fedora, CentOS) file.
 2. Double-click the downloaded file to install VSCode (you may be prompted to type your administrator password during the install).
+3. To confirm that everything worked, open a terminal and type `code .` (include the period).
+   This should open the current directory in a VSCode window.

+{% include vs-code-workspace-trust-popup.html %}

 #### VSCode extensions